sadoskik/arrays-start-at-1/README.md

 # Arrays start at 1
-This project is for the "Arrays start at 1" CP team at greenbrier high school
+This project is for the "Arrays start at 1" Cyber Patriot team at greenbrier high school
 ## Installation Instructions:
 [Installation Guide](https://github.com/chrisjudk/arrays-start-at-1/wiki/Installation)
 ## Features & Things to be Added